 Note: This is a long but incredible story that you won’t want to miss.
 I have not included his name due to privacy reasons but I assure you it’s all true.
-I verified the information with his relatives, friends, and my own online research.
-There are plenty of facts here for you to confirm on your own.
+I verified the information with his relatives, friends, and online research.

 He was surprised to find out I knew my football facts and I could tell he was slowly warming up to me.
 A few drinks and a game of poker later, the conversation landed on medical histories.
 From the end of the table, he surprised everyone by chiming in…